 When it comes down to it, an athlete of any sport puts their body at risk for injury.
 That’s why it’s so important to invest in protective gear.
 Mouthguards may not be the sexiest thing in the world, but a toothless grin is definitely worse.

 What are your thoughts?
-Do you or your child wear a mouthguard for baseball or softball?
+Do you or your child wear a mouthguard for softball or baseball?